Park and Recreation Month

 EVRPD is here to help with lots of recreation opportunities on the mild side of fun in Estes Park and a full calendar of events.
 With more than a dozen properties—from golf courses and trails to a marina and campgrounds—there is sure to be something that fits your interests.

 Each week throughout the month of July EVRPD will conduct a photo contest with a different theme each week.
 Enter by going to our Facebook page, post your photo and tag it with #PlayOnEstesPark.
-EVRPD staff will select a weekly winner each Monday, starting July 10.
+EVRPD staff will select a weekly winner each Monday, starting July 8.
 A grand prize winner will be selected from the four weekly winners.
-The weekly winners will receive an EVRPD prize pack (EVRPD drawstring backpack, EVRPD sticker, EVRPD lanyard, EVRPD t-shirt).
-The grand prize winner will receive a 20-punch pass for the new Estes Valley Community Center, opening in January 2018, and a print of the winning photo, which will hang in the community center for the first year of operation.
+The weekly winners will receive an EVRPD prize pack (EVRPD drawstring backpack, EVRPD sticker, EVRPD lanyard, EVRPD bottle opener/keychain/magnet, EVCC frisbee).
+The grand prize winner will receive a 20-punch pass for the new Estes Valley Community Center and a print of the winning photo, which will be on display in the community center for one 2020.
 The weekly topics include:

-• July 9-15: wildlife or wildflowers in Estes Valley and Rocky Mountain National Park
+• July 7-13: wildlife in Estes Valley and Rocky Mountain National Park

 Photo Contest Rules: Employees of Estes Valley Recreation and Park District and their immediate family members are ineligible.
 Photos submitted on Facebook do not need to be hi-resolution but the photo must be available as a hi-resolution file (4,000 pixels on the longest side at 300 dpi) in order to print large enough for hanging in the Estes Valley Community Center.
 Do not include a frame or other graphic element on the submitted images.
 A small watermark in the lower left or right corner is acceptable.